 Emergency Light Testing

-As an employer it’s your responsibility to maintain your emergency lighting and carry out regular testing with a trained engineer.
+As an employer it’s your responsibility to maintain your lighting.

 Of course, if your emergency lighting is not operating efficiently it must not be ignored because it could pose a hazard in future.

-ECMS provides commercial businesses a full emergency light testing service using accredited lighting engineers.
+We provide commercial businesses a full emergency light testing service using accredited lighting engineers.

 All of our engineers are friendly, reliable and endeavour to complete emergency light testing efficiently.

-What Testing Can You Do?
+What Emergency Light Testing Can You Do?

 All this entails is a simple walk around your premises and visually checking your lighting systems.

-Once a month, check the light switches are operating properly, this is known as a “flick test” and is when you switch lights on and off quickly.
+This is known as a ‘flick test’ and is when you switch lights on and off quickly.

 This checks batteries and fittings are fully operational.
-You should note whether they instantly respond.

 Professional Manual Testing